tkmagesh/Nutanix-GoFoundation-Aug-2024/readme.md

 - should be initialized before adding data to the map
 - Use delete() to remove a key/value pair
 - Can be iterated using for-range construct

+## Errors
+- errors are values returned from a function
+- by convention, errors are objects implementing "error" interface
+- "error" interface
+    - Error() string
+- Creating an error
+    - errors.New()
+    - fmt.Errorf()
+    - custom type implementing "error" interface
+- by convention the error is the last value of return results